 - Young adult: 5.5×8.5" or 6×9"

-Hardcover Sizes (5 Options)
+KDP Hardcover Sizes (5 Options)

-KDP offers 5 hardcover trim sizes:
+Amazon KDP offers 5 hardcover trim sizes for premium book publishing:

-- 6×9" ⭐ Most popular
+- 6×9": ⭐ Most popular KDP hardcover size—works for most genres

 Cost Considerations